Eco-Flow/Eco-Flow.github.io/about.md

-# About us

-Hey we are a team of four researchers comprised of:
+We are a team of four researchers comprised of:

 Ecology Supervisor             : Seirian Sumner